Vam-Jam/KAG_Gun/README.md

 <h2 align = 'center'><img src="https://i.imgur.com/lQEufyo.png"><br>KAG Gun Rework</h2>
 <p align = 'center'> Currently being developed.
 Check the gun folder to view current guns</p>

-# This mod is no longer being actively developed
-I'll still make sure it works from time to time, but new features wont get added that often.
-Ping me on discord or create an issue if there is one.

 # Why?
 Previously in kag, to make a bullet, the only 2 ways you could do it was to use a blob, or raycast.<br />
 Raycast is the 'cheap' way to make a bullet, its cheaper then a blob in terms of resources, faster, but with more limitations, like being effected by gravity, speed and so on.